Expand Your Experience

-- You are a current fellow or STPF alumnus/a who served in any executive, judicial or legislative branch fellowship under the AAAS umbrella within the past six years (currently September 2012 through August 2018).
+- You are a current fellow or STPF alumnus/a who served in any executive, judicial, legislative branch or Revelle fellowship under the AAAS umbrella within the past six years (currently September 2012 through August 2019).

 - You completed a full, 12-month, Washington, DC-based fellowship assignment or you completed the full commitment of a renewal assignment.

 - You submitted all fellowship impact plans (formerly called professional development plans), fellowship mid-year and year-end reports, and completed the term in good standing in accordance with the Fellowship Completion Policy.
 Please note: Partner society fellows are exempted from reporting requirements.

 Employment: In order to be placed at a USAID Mission, Overseas Fellows are hired as Foreign Service Limited (FSL) staff.
 This is a direct hire appointment, which means you will become an employee of USAID, not AAAS.
 This is a term-limited (maximum two year) appointment with USAID and cannot be extended beyond two years.
 This designation will allow you to:

 - Be under Chief of Mission authority, including accommodations in Embassy housing;